 - Maintain healthy weight by following proper diet and exercise.

 - Keep a check on blood pressure and sugar levels.

 - Go for regular health checkups if diagnosed with previous heart problems or having a family history of heart diseases.

-Complex coronary lesions cause higher mortality rate than the non-complex lesions.
+Complex coronary lesions cause a higher mortality rate than non-complex lesions.
 Hence it is essential to treat it immediately and appropriately.
 However, the medical interventions carry their own risk of associated complications, and it must be managed by proper patient care and education.

 Based on the coronary angiography or cardiac catheterization, the following treatment options can be recommended:

 Percutaneous coronary intervention: It involves cardiac catheterization, insertion of a stent (usually a metallic tube) which helps to clear the blockage in the artery.
 Sometimes, two stents may be placed simultaneously.
 DES (drug eluting stents) are highly recommended than BMS (bare metal stents) as it prevents restenosis.